dennoa/cruddy-express-api/README.md

 * POST / to create
 * PUT / to update
 * POST /find to search using the data in the request body
+* POST /count to count using the data in the request body
 * GET /:key to get by key
 * DELETE /:key to remove